Tummy Tuck Preparation: 6 Things to Do

 How painful is a tummy tuck?

-A certain level of pain will be inevitable with tummy tuck surgery.
+A certain level of pain will be inevitable with a tummy tuck.
 After the procedure, you’ll have several healing incisions, and these may be sources of pain for several weeks.
+When you undergo a tummy tuck procedure your surgeon will be removing excess skin to help create a more flattering figure.
+It is the excess skin around abdominal muscles that patients are concerned about.
+Your plastic surgeon will tell you that a tummy tuck is different than liposuction in that the removal of excess skin is not aimed at addressing concerns about stubborn fat.
 Fortunately, you’ll have pain medications and other pain management tools and techniques at your disposal.

 How do I know how to prepare for a tummy tuck and BBL?

-If you will be getting a tummy tuck as well as a BBL, your instructions will be similar to what we have outlined in this article.
+If you will be getting a tummy tuck procedure as well as a BBL, your instructions will be similar to what we have outlined in this article.
+This is also true in the even that you will be getting a mini tummy tuck.

 Schedule Your Tummy Tuck Consultation Appointment